Dominant and Fully Diminished Scale Shapes for Guitar

 G A Bb C Db D# E F#

-As you can see, the fully diminished scale has 8 notes.
+As you can see, this scale has 8 notes.

-Because of this, you’ll sometimes have to mix #’s and b’s when writing out fully diminished scales.
+Because of this, you sometimes mix #’s and b’s when writing it out.

-As well, you’ll have to use a letter name twice when writing out any fully diminished scale, which you wouldn’t when learning modes, as they contain 7 notes, one per letter name in the musical alphabet.
+As well, you have to use a letter name twice, which you wouldn’t with modes, as they contain 7 notes, one per letter name in the musical alphabet.

-Now that you know how to build the fully diminished scale, you’re ready to take this scale to the fretboard.
+Now that you know how to build fully diminished scales, you can take this scale to the fretboard.

-Here are 12, one-octave fully diminished scale shapes that you can learn in the given key of C diminished.
+Here are 12, one-octave fully diminished shapes to learn in the given key of C.

-When you’re ready, you can then take this scale to every key in your guitar practice routine.
+When ready, take this scale to every key in your guitar practice routine.

-Learning one-octave fully diminished scale shapes will allow you to apply this scale to fast moving chord progressions.
+Learning one-octave fully diminished shapes allows you to apply this scale to fast chord progressions.

-When chords move by at a fast tempo, or more than one chord per bar, larger scale shapes are too bulky to use in your guitar solos.
+When chords move by at a fast tempo, or more than one chord per bar, large scales are too bulky to use in your solos.

-When that happens, one-octave fully diminished scale shapes come to the rescue.
+When that happens, one-octave scale shapes come to the rescue.

-Here are four fully diminished scale shapes beginning with your index finger.
+Here are four fully diminished shapes beginning with your index finger.

-Learn each shape from memory, then put on the Cdim7 jam track and practice soloing over that chord with these scales to take them into your guitar soloing practice routine.
+Learn each shape from memory, then put on the jam track and solo with these scales in your guitar soloing practice routine.

 Cdim7 Backing Track cdim7 backing track

-Moving on, here are four fully diminished scale shapes starting with your middle finger on the first note of each scale.
+Here are four fully diminished shapes starting with your middle finger on the first note.

-The only exception to this fingering system is the last shape, which starts on your index finger.
+The only exception is the last shape, which starts on your index finger.

-Lastly, here are four fully diminished scale shapes that begin with your pinky finger.
+Lastly, here are four fully diminished shapes that begin with your pinky finger.

-Once you have checked out each of these 12 fingerings, don’t worry if you can’t play them all from memory.
+Once you’ve checked out these fingerings, don’t worry if you can’t play them all from memory.

-Pick a few to focus on for now that sit nicely under your fingers and use them in your solos.
+Pick a few to focus on and use them in your solos.

-Over time you can add more fingerings as you expand your knowledge of the fully diminished scale on the fretboard.
+Over time, add more fingerings as you expand your knowledge of fully diminished on the fretboard.

-After studying these fingerings, don’t get caught up only running them with a metronome in your practicing.
+When studying these fingerings, don’t only run them with a metronome in your practicing.

-Learning how to use the fully diminished scale in your solos is an important tool when mastering this diminished scale on guitar.
+Use fully diminished in your solos is an important tool when mastering this scale on guitar.

-So, after learning any fingering from memory, put on the jam track and use that fingering to build lines over the Cdim7 chord.
+So, after learning any fingering, put on the jam track and use that fingering over the Cdim7 chord.

-From there, take that scale to your solos over other dim7 chords, chord progressions, and full songs in your studies.
+Then, take that scale to chord progressions and full songs in your studies.

-These larger scale shapes are useful when soloing over slower tunes and chord progressions that have more than one bar per chord.
+These larger shapes are useful when soloing over slower tunes and progressions.

-As always, learn any of these fully diminished scale shapes from memory first.
+As always, learn these fully diminished shapes from memory first.

-Then jam with that scale over the Cdim7 backing track as you work this scale from a soloing perspective in your routine.
+Then jam over the Cdim7 backing track as you work this scale from a soloing perspective in your routine.

 Cdim7 Backing Track cdim7 backing track

-Once you have these two-octave Whole Half Diminished Scale shapes under your fingers mix them together with the one-octave shapes in order to get the full picture of how to play the this across the fretboard.
+Once you have these shapes under your fingers, mix them with one-octave shapes to get the full picture of how to play this scale across the fretboard.

-To help you do just that, here are three fully diminished scale licks that you can learn and apply to your improvised guitar solos.
+Here are three fully diminished licks that you can apply to your guitar solos.

-The first lick is played over a two-bar Gdim7 chord, and uses the G fully diminished scale over that entire chord.
+The first lick is played over a two-bar Gdim7 chord.

 Click to hear whole half diminished scales 1

-Next, you’ll apply the G Whole Half Diminished Scale to the bIIIdim7 chord in a turnaround chord progression in the key of G.
+Next, you apply Bb fully diminished to the bIIIdim7 chord in a turnaround chord progression.

 Click to hear whole half diminished scales 2

-Lastly, here’s the G# Whole Half Diminished Scales applied to the #Idim7 chord in a G turnaround chord progression.
+Lastly, here’s G# fully diminished applied to the #Idim7 chord in a turnaround.